4th EUROPEAN SYMPOSIUM BY NEREUS REGIONS

 Moderator: TBD

-”AIMOS (Azores Integrated Modeling for Ocean Sustainability”
+”AIMOS – Azores Integrated Modeling for Ocean Sustainability”

-Presenter(s) TBC, IICMar-OKEANOS, University of the Azores
+Francisco Campuzano (TBC) | IICMar-OKEANOS, University of the Azores

 “PLOCAN Test Bank: Boosting the Blue Economy with Remote Sensing Technologies”

-María Díaz Martín, Head of Data Research Line at PLOCAN – Plataforma Oceanica de Canarias
+Jose Joaquin Hernandez Brito | CEO of PLOCAN – Plataforma Oceanica de Canarias

 “The Mid Atlantic Ocean challenges in the human and environmental risks prevention”

-Óscar Bergasa López, Secretary of the Atlantic Association for Maritime Emergencies
+Óscar Bergasa López | Secretary of the Atlantic Association for Maritime Emergencies

 “Coastal Crete: A Digital Twin of the Ocean for Near Real-Time Oil Spill Detection and Early Warning of Maritime Pollution”

-15H30: Coffee Break
+15h60: Coffee Break

-15H50: Panel: COASTAL & MARINE TOURISM
+16h20: Panel: COASTAL MANAGEMENT & MARINE TOURISM

 Moderador: TBD

-16H40: Panel: MARINE FISHERIES & AQUACULTURE
+17h30: Panel: MARINE FISHERIES & AQUACULTURE

 Moderator: TBD

-17H30: Q&A | Conclusion of Day 1
+18h15: Q&A | Conclusion of Day 1

 Welcome speech by the President of the Azores Government